-In December 2021, the Company made the decision to rename certain subsidiaries to better align stakeholder communications, vision and values under the Auxly brand.
+In December 2021, the Company renamed certain subsidiaries to better align stakeholder communications, vision and values under the Auxly brand.
 Dosecann LD Inc. is now Auxly Charlottetown Inc. ("Auxly Charlottetown"), Kolab Project Inc. is now Auxly Ottawa Inc. ("Auxly Ottawa"), Sunens Farms Inc. is now Auxly Leamington Inc. ("Auxly Leamington"), Robinsons Cannabis Incorporated is now Auxly Annapolis Inc. ("Auxly Annapolis") and Robinsons Outdoor Grow Incorporated is now Auxly Annapolis OG Inc. ("Auxly Annapolis OG").

-Auxly Charlottetown (formerly Dosecann)
+Auxly Charlottetown

-In May 2018, we acquired our subsidiary Auxly Charlottetown, and its purpose-built, GMP-compliant cannabis processing facility located in Charlottetown, Prince Edward Island.
+In May 2018, we acquired our subsidiary Auxly Charlottetown, and its purpose-built, GMPcompliant cannabis processing facility located in Charlottetown, Prince Edward Island.
 The Company conducts its primary extraction, product development, manufacturing and R&D activities for its Cannabis Products in-house at the Auxly Charlottetown facility.
 Auxly Charlottetown holds licences for processing, analytical testing and research under the Cannabis Act.
 The full perimeter of the 52,000 square foot facility is currently licensed under the Cannabis Regulations for the production, storage and sale of Cannabis Products.